Cardinals surprisingly fire manager Mike Shildt, citing ‘philosophical differences’

 They also hunt stability: After 3½ seasons, Shildt is their shortest-tenured manager since they fired Joe Torre midway through the 1995 season and finished the year with Mike Jorgensen at the helm before replacing him with Tony La Russa in time for 1996.

 “Today’s baseball world, business has gotten more and more complicated.
 You can see the growth in baseball operations staffs, so there’s more to it than an element or two on the field,” Cardinals chairman Bill DeWitt Jr. said.
 “One thing you want to make sure is everybody’s on the same page.
-That’s pretty critical or you’re going to kind of stumble along the way.
+That’s pretty critical, or you’re going to kind of stumble along the way.
 That was kind of the discussion that we had.”